NYPL/metadata-documentation/metadata/inclusive-reparative.md

 ##### Addressing Transcribed Non-Title Elements
 {: .d-inline .v-align-middle .mr-2 }
-For MSU Staff
+For Metadata Services Staff
 {: .d-inline .v-align-middle .label .label-purple .mx-1 }
 1. Ensure the transcribed description is clearly contextualized and attributed
 1. [Add a harmful description note](#adding-a-harmful-description-note)

 #### Addressing Description Created by Library Staff
 {: .d-inline .v-align-middle .mr-2 }
-For MSU Staff
+For Metadata Services Staff
 {: .d-inline .v-align-middle .label .label-purple .mx-1 }
 1. Determine which of the following criteria applies and follow the corresponding steps:
    1. Description was created by Library staff and matches description from the finding aid: